VUIIS/powertrain/README.md

 # Powertrain

-Powertrain is a system designed to manage and execute large-scale neuroimaging projects.
+Powertrain is a system designed to manage and execute large-scale neuroimaging projects across [VUIIS][vuiis].

-Documentation can be found [here](http://powertrain.rtfd.org)
+It is currently in the planning stages.
+Documentation can be found [here][rtfd]

 ## Who

-Powertrain is supported by [VUIIS](http://vuiis.vanderbilt.edu).
+Powertrain is supported by [VUIIS][vuiis].
 The following people are involved:

 * Scott Burns
 * Brian Boyd